-Taught by his father, the sculptor Feuchère, Hébert pursued an unremarkable career, creating various series of bronze figures and public commissions.
+Taught by his father and the sculptor Jean-Jacques Feuchère, Pierre-Eugène-Émile Hébert pursued an unremarkable career, creating various series of bronze figures and public commissions.
 One of his more enigmatic works, however, almost made him famous: Forever!!
-Never!! caused a sensation at the Salon of 1859 in Paris.
-His model, singled out by all the most influential critics, is the subject of a long review by Baudelaire.
+Never!! caused a sensation at the Paris Salon of 1859.
+His model, singled out by all the most influential critics, is the subject of a long review by Charles Baudelaire.
 Is it a memento mori in the tradition of the Middle Ages, cruel Death carrying a beautiful young woman away to the grave?
 Is it the kiss of two lovers finally reunited in death?
-The image remains mysterious, fascinating in the semantic tension between terror and pleasure in the conjoined bodies.
+The image remains mysterious, fascinating in the tension between terror and pleasure in the conjoined bodies.